Yandy Díaz Preview, Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks first in the league.
+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff leads the league.

-- The Marlins have a 4.20 team ERA that ranks 15th across all MLB pitching staffs.
+- The Marlins' 4.25 team ERA ranks 17th among all league pitching staffs.

-- Marlins pitchers combine to rank 13th in baseball in home runs allowed (152 total, 1.2 per game).
+- Marlins pitchers combine to rank 14th in baseball in home runs surrendered (155 total, 1.2 per game).

-- The righty's last appearance was on Wednesday against the San Diego Padres, when he threw 6 2/3 innings, surrendering four earned runs while giving up seven hits.
+- The left-hander last appeared on Wednesday, Aug.
+23 against the San Diego Padres, when he threw six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.